miltosmac/DCMI/README.md

 An important aspect of calculating the Effective Coefficient Array is the edge case exceptions.
 The process described above, created an array that holds aggregate coefficients that can be applied to the intermediate data of an arbitrary grid.
 Whereas the same does not stand true for elements close to the edges.
-The Figure 25 shows a differentiated expansion compared to the one of the previous Figure.
+The figure above shows a differentiated expansion compared to the one of the previous figures.
 That is because of the intrinsic property of ISLs, that the halo data cannot be altered.
 Therefore, all elements in halo regions, and several others near them, require different effective coefficient arrays.

 ![alt text](https://github.com/miltosmac/DCMI/blob/main/DCMI_Illustrations/Edge_Case.JPG?raw=true)

 As described before, the effective coefficient arrays explain the way one element affects nearby ones, after some time-steps.
-The above Figure provides a naive example of how the element of the grid [0,0], affects [1,1].
-The arrows of this graph, have the same functionality as the ones in the Figure before.
+The above figure provides a naive example of how the element of the grid [0,0], affects [1,1].
+The arrows of this graph, have the same functionality as the ones in the figure before.
 Under normal circumstances, for the first timestep, the red element will affect the elements at the destination of the arrows, which exceed the limits of the grid, therefore they do not exist.
 These non-existent data elements will in turn affect halo elements, which cannot be altered.
 Finally, the arrows arrive in element [1,1]